Granite State Awards & Honorary Degrees

-Honorary Degrees at Keene State College
+Conferred by Keene State College

+Current Keene State College and USNH employees are ineligible for nomination.
+With few exceptions, the honorary degree can each be conferred only once to an individual.
 A recipient may not hold political office when an award is conferred, though a nomination may be accepted for an individual currently in political office.
 A recipient must be present upon the occasion of the conferral of an honorary degree.